gamemann/xdpstats-rs/README.md

 A tool that utilizes an awesome Rust library called [Aya](https://aya-rs.dev/book/) to deploy a simple XDP stats program.
 This tool increments counters for packets and bytes using a per CPU array map and displays the counters inside of the user-space program.
-There is a `matched` stat which is only incremented when packets arrive on UDP port [`TARGET_PORT`](https://github.com/gamemann/xdpstats/blob/main/xdpstats-common/src/config.rs#L4) (default: `8080`).
+There is a `matched` stat which is only incremented when packets arrive on a configured protocol (`TARGET_PROTO`, default: `UDP`) and port (`TARGET_PORT`, default: `8080`).

 ![Preview](./images/preview.gif)